adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | O scholar, learned in gramarye,
 | Have you seen the manifold things I see?

-| Have you seen the forms of traced towers
+| Have you seen the forms of tracèd towers
 | Whence clamorous voices challenge the hours:
 | Gaunt tree-branches, pitchy black
 | Against the long, wind-driven wrack